Key Stage 3 Curriculum

 Art and Design is a vibrant and successful department taught at the heart of the school.
 It is a popular choice at GCSE and A Level and we are proud of the achievements of our students at all levels.
 Throughout year 7-9, pupils are introduced to a range of skills and materials in 2D and 3D from drawing, painting, print making, photography and mixed media.
 Projects are designed to be enjoyable but also challenge and offer pupils at all levels opportunities to succeed and excel.
 We also aim to develop an awareness of careers in the creative sector and its importance in the world around us.
 The emphasis is on developing confidence and nurturing personal expression.
 Pupils use a sketchbook to research and study artists, express personal thoughts and ideas, draw in a variety of ways and experiment and refine.
 We encourage pupils to be ambitious in their final pieces out of their sketchbook too.
 Ultimately we want pupils to become independent, happy and confident young artists!

-Yr 7 – Mechanical Monster, Pewter Key Ring, Pop Up Book, Day of the Dead Mask, Healthy Eating and Basic Food Skills.
+Yr 7 – Mechanical Toy, Pewter Key Ring, Pop Up Book, Day of the Dead Mask, Healthy Eating and Basic Food Skills.

-Yr 8 – Drawer Alarm, Mobile Phone Holder, Soft Sculpture, Food provenance and Bread/Pasta products
+Yr 8 – Electronic Night Light, Ear Phone Tidy, Soft Sculpture, Food provenance and Bread/Pasta products

-Yr 9 – Memphis Mirror, Camera Modelling, Abstract Cushion Covers, Vegetarianism and Pastry Making.
+Yr 9 – Memphis Clock, Camera Modelling, Metal Candleholder, Electronic Amplifier, Abstract Cushion Covers, Food Science, Vegetarianism and Pastry Making.

 At Key Stage 3, Drama is taught as part of the Performing Arts curriculum, alongside Music.
 The main focus of the subject is to have fun, improve confidence and teamwork skills as well as gaining more of an understanding of theatre and performance.
 Topics cover key Drama skills and play texts in each year.
 Practical activities range from character development, to physical theatre and mask work- something for everyone!
 Our most popular units at KS3 are probably ‘Charlie and the Chocolate Factory’ and ‘The Curious Incident of the Dog in the Night-Time’.
 Practical work is completed in groups so it’s important to work on listening and communicating skills too.
 In Year 9 we run the Bronze Arts Award, providing an opportunity for every student to gain an external qualification in the Arts.